-- I launched a new product that I developed over the last 6 months.
+- I launched a new product for my Outdoor brand that I developed over the last 6 months.
 If you’re into hiking and outdoors, feel free to check it out ?

 2) I launched a new website a few weeks ago called eCommercebutlers to help people on brand building, social media and decided to do a new case study on brand building (all for free).

 I will be documenting my entire journey on growing and further building my brand with videos on where one of my brands (Mandarin-Gear) is right now and how I intend to launch all my products in the future via social media and email lists only.

 My goal is to show that it is inexpensive to build a brand but it can be done (while I admit it takes time).